 Additionally, the recognition of the foreign status includes the question of the proof of foreign status, which requires that there is a valid act establishing the foreign status.
-In this respect, the methods of proof, admitted by the lex loci actus (i.e. the law of the place where the act establishing the status was made), are often also accepted to provide proof of a personal or family status in the European state forum, in particular with a view to protecting the legitimate expectations of the parties.
+In this respect, the methods of proof, admitted by the lex loci actus (the law of the place where the act establishing the status was made), are often also accepted to provide proof of a personal or family status in the European state forum, in particular with a view to protecting the legitimate expectations of the parties.
 However, the methods of proof accepted in post-colonial states, notably because of the standards required in the PIL Conventions they are part of, often demand that a status acquired under customary or religious norms be dated and transcribed in the civil status registers of the post-colonial state concerned.
 In addition, the probative value of the act that is valid under foreign law can still require the intervention of the European forum’s authorities.
 From a decolonial point of view, the fact that an act establishing the status is usually required can be problematic, theoretically speaking, when the post-colonial legalities concerned do not require the establishment of such act.
 What is more, the fact that the act should mention a date and be registered in the civil status, as noted by Corneloup and Verhellen, appears unfair when applied to post-colonial states where the population perceives the civil status system as a symbol of the survival of colonial domination, and is therefore reluctant to make this registration.
 Furthermore, what already seems to be part of positive law, requiring the registration when the state institution is not functioning (typically when the country is at war), seems unfair.
 In this kind of event, the recognition of the status should be based on alternative means of proof, such as the declarations of the parties.
 In this respect, rather obviously, the suspicious attitude of some European state jurisdictions towards evidence of status established abroad in the context of migration should be conceived as being problematic.

 Conclusion